Postdoctoral Researchers and Graduate students

-To ensure full consideration please email the following to Akito Kawahara at firstname.lastname@example.org: (1) a cover letter and (2) your updated CV.
-Specify in the email subject line: “Postdoc_KawaharaLab” of “GradStudent_KawaharaLab”.
+To ensure full consideration please email the following to Akito Kawahara at email@example.com: (1) a cover letter and (2) your updated CV.
+Specify in the email subject line: “Postdoc_KawaharaLab” or “GradStudent_KawaharaLab”.

 I am always looking for good students to become part of our research team.
 I seek highly motivated students that take their research interests seriously.
 I believe an integrative research approach is fundamental, and that the student should train themselves broadly and to learn and apply novel techniques in their graduate research.
 Students should follow their own personal research interests, but I will also provide the guidance when necessary.
 The lab space itself is located in the McGuire Center Building, which was built in 2006.
 My students are affiliated with various different departments on the UF campus, thus allowing an environment for an integrative research group.